Abu Dhabi tenancy law and tenancy rights

 Law No. 4 of 2010 entitles landlords to evict tenants when their tenancy contract expires.
 This legislation of the Abu Dhabi rental law also allows landlords to refuse renewal of the tenancy contract if they wish to do so.

-The Abu Dhabi Executive Council Law No. 32 added to the Abu Dhabi rental law states that landlords have to issue an evacuation or tenant eviction notice two months before contract renewal.
-Following standard Abu Dhabi tenant eviction procedure, this notice period has to be served by both parties.
+The Abu Dhabi Executive Council Law No. 32, added to the Abu Dhabi rental law, states that landlords have to issue an evacuation or tenant eviction notice two months before contract renewal.
+Following the standard Abu Dhabi tenant eviction procedure, this notice period has to be served by both parties.

-Under the Abu Dhabi property law pertaining to tenancy, landlords and property management companies in the capital have to give tenants 2 months notice for any amendments they wish to make to the tenancy contract.
-This applies to rent increase, eviction or changes to other tenancy contract terms.
+Under the Abu Dhabi property law on tenancy, landlords and property management companies in the capital have to give tenants 2 months’ notice for any amendments they wish to make to the tenancy contract.
+This applies to rent increases, evictions or changes to other tenancy contract terms.

 Occupancy in Abu Dhabi Rental Property